-The payment of PSUs at the end of each 3 year vesting cycle is based on three criteria for the President and CEO, Executive Vice President and Chief Corporate Officer, Chief Financial Officer and Vice Presidents as follows:
+The payment of PSUs at the end of each 3 year vesting cycle is based on three criteria for the President and CEO, and all Executive Vice Presidents and Vice Presidents as follows:

-- 1. Retention: 1⁄2 of each PSU grant is time based.
+- 1. Retention: $\frac{1}{3}$ of each PSU grant is time based.
 All awards fully vest at the end of the third year of the performance cycle; - 2.
-Operating: 1⁄2 of each PSU grant is based on a 3 year actual average STIP performance relative to target STIP for each employee; and - 3.
-Relative: 1⁄2 of each PSU grant is based on relative total shareholder return ("TSR") to a defined peer group for the 3 year period.
+Operating: 1/3 of each PSU grant is based on a 3 year actual average STIP performance relative to target STIP for each employee; and - 3.
+Relative: $\frac{1}{3}$ of each PSU grant is based on relative total shareholder return ("TSR") to a defined peer group for the $\frac{1}{3}$ year period.

-For all positions below the Vice President level, 1⁄2 of each PSU grant is time based, and 3⁄4 of each PSU grant is based on a 3 year actual average STIP performance relative to target STIP.
+For all positions below the Vice President level, 1/3 of each PSU grant is time based, and 2/3 of each PSU grant is based on a 3 year actual average STIP performance relative to target STIP.
 For the portion of all PSUs linked to operating performance:

-- The average overall STIP performance factor by individual is determined for each 3 year period; - There is no award if 3 year actual average STIP performance is less than 85% of target; - All PSUs will fully vest if 3 year actual average STIP performance is 95% of target; and - The maximum award pays 200% for the President and Chief Executive Officer, Executive Vice Presidents, Chief Financial Officer and all Vice Presidents if 3 year actual average STIP performance achieves top quartile performance.
+- The average overall STIP performance factor by individual is determined for each 3 year period; - There is no award if 3 year actual average STIP performance is less than 85% of target; - All PSUs will fully vest if 3 year actual average STIP performance is 95% of target; and - The maximum award pays 200% for the President and Chief Executive Officer, Executive Vice Presidents, and all Vice Presidents if 3 year actual average STIP performance achieves top quartile performance.